siderolabs/talos/docs/content/guides/metal.md

 The following is the list of related kernel commandline parameters:

 - `talos.userdata` (required) the HTTP(S) URL at which the machine data can be found
-- `talos.platform` (required) should be 'bare-metal' for bare-metal installs
+- `talos.platform` (required) should be 'metal' for bare-metal installs

 Talos also enforces some minimum requirements from the KSPP (kernel self-protection project):